 The group decided on the above strawman approach.

-On incomplete results

 The group decided to remove proposals from the summary that had incomplete results.

-On chroma results

 One participant recommended that the group should inspect the chroma BD-rate curves and identify cases where they were crossing.
 And, if the curves are crossing – the chroma results should be ignored.

 Multiple participants expressed concern on reporting a metric that was averaged over the luma and chroma channels.
 It was proposed to report the luma and chroma results separately.